Nerajno/begin-to-code/lessons/python/lesson-9/exercises.md

 If you'd like, you can send this to your mentor(s) and get feedback on it before you start implementing the code.

+### Testing in Isolation

+When working on individual functions, make sure you test each function in isolation as you are working on it.
+When you've tested a function to your satisfaction, only then should you move on.